On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-Given the recursive behavior introduced in \Cref{thm:recursive_DGR}, the refined (fast) version of \ac{DGR} is displayed in \Cref{alg:Controller_fast}.
-At each time-step $t$, we update $\mathcal{Q}_t$ based on the information from the new data and the projection $\mathcal{P}_{t-1}$ (hidden in $\z_t^\dagger$), which itself gets updated as a part of the recursion.
+Given the recursions introduced in \Cref{thm:recursive_DGR}, the refined (fast) version of \ac{DGR} is displayed in \Cref{alg:Controller_fast}.
+At each iteration $t$, we update $\mathcal{Q}_t$ based on the information from the new data and the projection $\mathcal{P}_{t-1}$ (hidden in $\z_t^\dagger$), which itself gets updated as a part of the recursion.
 The $n \times n$ matrix $\mathcal{Q}_t$ is then employed for the controller's update.
-Notice that $\z_t$ has the same meaning as in \Cref{lem:algo-dyn}; however, here we compute it using $\mathcal{P}_{t-1}$---which is obtained recursively---and put it in the matrix form to emphasize its computation (since $\z_t^\dagger = \z_t^\top / \|\z_t\|^2$ is simply a $1\times n$ vector).
+Notice that $\z_t$ is the same as in \Cref{lem:algo-dyn}, however, here we compute it using $\mathcal{P}_{t-1}$ which is obtained recursively.